-Figure. ?? shows Black lines in Figs. 8.
-9 show the strength, zonal speed and meridional speed of the AC eddies in the 7 days before and after entering either an ATL or a PAC blockblocks in DJF or JJA respectively, in both the ATL and PAC domains.
-The general behaviour of the eddies is similar in both the ATL and PAC regions, and the charactersitics of "absorbed" and "through" eddies are qualitatively similar to those of all AC eddies (not shown).
-In the days before the eddies enter a block, their strength (Fig. ??a, bFigs.
-8a-b.
-9a-b) remains fairly constant in both DJF and JJA.
+before the eddies enter a block, their strength (Fig. 7a, b) remains fairly constant in both DJF and JJA.
 AC eddies contributing to DJF ATL blocking are stronger than their PAC counterparts before entering the block.
 JJA eddies are of a similar strength in both domains, but weaker than those in DJF.
-In the ATL domain, AC eddies in both DJF and JJA strengthen by around 50 m in the first two days after they entering a block (time = 0 line in Fig. ??Figs. 8, 9).
+In the ATL domain, AC eddies in both DJF and JJA strengthen by around 50 m in the first two days after they entering a block (time = 0 line in Fig. 7).
 In the PAC region, the intensification is stronger for DJF eddies (nearly 100 m) and begins at around day -3.
-This is potentially because the PAC region is slightly to the east of the North Pacific climatological blocking maximum (Fig. 5), meaning the AC eddies intensify upon entering the block while it is a block just outside the domain.
+This is potentially because the PAC region is slightly to the east of the North Pacific climatological blocking maximum (Fig. 4), meaning the AC eddies intensify upon entering the block while it is outside

+270 the domain.
 However, further intensification does occur once the eddies are inside a block in the PAC domain between days 0 and +1.
 After this, in both regions, there is a steady decay of the eddy strength (though they are still as intense or stronger than they were before blocking).
-However, the strength of the a block can be maintained by the absorption of additional AC eddies later in its lifetime (not shown), if it persists for long enough.
+However, the strength of the block can be maintained by the absorption of additional AC eddies later in its lifetime (not shown), if it persists for long enough.

-The AC eddy zonal speed (Fig. ??e, dcontributing to all blocks (black lines in Figs. 8c-d, 9c-d) is also fairly constant in the days before the eddy enters a block.
+The AC eddy zonal speed (Fig. 7c, d) is also fairly constant in the days before the eddy enters a block.
 Winter eddies move eastwards faster than those in summer, and the difference between seasons is largest in PAC.
-The slower eastward progression of AC eddies in JJA is consistent with the slower and weaker jet streams during summer months.
-Despite the speed differential of the eddies between DJF and JJA, it is found that the distance travelled by each AC eddy does not change considerably between the two seasons (not shown).
 Upon entering the block, the eddies rapidly decelerate such that their zonal speed halves compared to days -7 to 0.
 Unlike with eddy strength, the zonal speed of the eddies remains constant through to day +7 and beyond.